wp-plugins/flyzoo/readme.txt

 ####Live Support Chat####

 **Live support chat** is essential to increase conversions and sales.
 See where visitors came from and what page they are on, chat with potential customers and increase sales!

-The most important insights are available at a glance:
+All the most important insights are available at a glance:

 * Current visited page and pageviews
 * Keywords and Campaign data (utm source, campaign, medium, search terms...)